mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ## For other researchers

+This project was done as an Insight Data Science project in consultation with Sage Bionetworks.
+The main deliverables for Sage are a body of code for analyzing the mPower memory data, as well as a summary of the analyses (i.e., this blog), for use by other researchers who are interested to use the data.
+Links to these resources are listed here:

+### 1. My code:

+### 2. A clean summary:
-The main You can see all the code I used to do this analysis here:
+You can see all the code I used to do this analysis here:

 [An ipython notebook that summarizes my analyses](http://github.com/mattoby/mpower_memory/blob/master/Memory_summary_analyses.ipynb "overview notebook")